 Is it possible to shift from Fixed to Floating Interest Rate or vice-versa?

-Yes, it is possible to shift or change from floating to fixed interest rates and vise-versa.
+Yes, it is possible to shift or change from floating to fixed interest rates and vice-versa.
 To shift from fixed to floating interest rates or vice versa, conversion fee of up to 2% of the total loan amount is charged by lenders.

 Loan Prepayment charges: In case you have extra funds and want to pre-pay the balance loan amount, you just need to pay the prepayment penalty that ranges between 2% – 2.50% of the principal outstanding.
 Pre-payment charges may differ from lender to lender.

-- Whereas in case of floating interest rate, people who are in their late 20’s should opt for floating rate of interest as they have plenty of time to repay the loan, as well as they may witness decrease in interest rate several times during the loan tenure.
+- Whereas in case of floating interest rate, people who are in their late 20’s should opt for a floating rate of interest as they have plenty of time to repay the loan, as well as they may witness a decrease in interest rate several times during the loan tenure.

-At paisabazaar.com you can check, compare and pick from best available home loan options offered by leading banks and NBFCs.
+At Paisabazaar.com you can check, compare and pick from best available home loan options offered by leading banks and NBFCs.
 You can also check your home loan eligibility.
 There you can pick the type of interest rate whether fixed or floating as per your choice and requirement.
-Also you can check your EMIs as per the selected interest rate type from paisabazaar’s online tool of Home Loan EMI calculator.
+Also, you can check your EMIs as per the selected interest rate type from Paisabazaar’s online tool of Home Loan EMI calculator.